Exclusive: Daimler rebuffs Geely offer to buy stake; Geely still hopeful of a deal - sources

 People with knowledge of Geely’s thinking said the company was keen to access Daimler’s electric car battery technology and wanted to establish an electric car joint venture in Wuhan, the capital of Hubei province.
 Geely, which also owns Swedish car maker Volvo, is still hopeful it can secure a deal in some form over the coming weeks, they added.

 The two automakers met in Beijing in recent weeks at Geely’s behest.
-There, the Chinese firm, formally known as Zhejiang Geely Holding Group, offered to take a stake of between 3 percent and 5 percent if Daimler would issue new shares at a discount, the sources said.
+There, the Chinese firm, formally known as Zhejiang Geely Holding Group [GEELY.UL], offered to take a stake of between 3 percent and 5 percent if Daimler would issue new shares at a discount, the sources said.

 It was not immediately clear what kind of discount for the shares Geely had in mind or whether Geely was interested in buying the shares on the open market.